 One of Singapore’s first heritage towns, Joo Chiat has long been celebrated for its old-world charm and historic architecture.
 An enclave of famous eateries, eclectic boutiques and colourful rows of traditional Peranakan shophouses, this neighbourhood is, for many visitors, a case of love at first sight.

 So it was for London-born CHLOÉ BATTESON one sunny afternoon in November 2018.
-On the hunt for a pretty postcode, Chloé had arranged a viewing at one of the Joo Chiat shophouses in the hope of finding a new home.
+On the hunt for a pretty postcode, Chloé had arranged a viewing at this Joo Chiat heritage house in the hope of finding a new home.
 As she arrived and peered through a dusky blue gate, awaiting the agent’s arrival, her mind was already made up.
 She knew right then that she had found “the one”.

 We dropped in for a peek ourselves, to find out how Chloé has made it a home away from home.

 Who lives here: Chloé Batteson (@shophousegreen) and Singapore rescue cat Mimi

 Tell us a bit about yourself and your journey here.